terry98004/HardyZ/README.md

 # HardyZ
-Using the libHGT static library, calculate values of the Hardy Z function
+Using our **libHGT** static library, calculate values of the Hardy Z function

 ## Overview